exfinen/mpc-demo-infra/mpc_demo_infra/client_cli/docker/README.md

 # ETH Inequality @ DevCon 2024

-Welcome to the [ETH Inequality Demo @ DevCon 2024](https://demo.mpcstats.org/)!
+Welcome to the [ETH Inequality Demo @ DevCon 2024](https://demo.mpcstats.org/).
+Join us in the [Telegram](https://t.me/mpcstats) to stay tuned for more updates!

 This guide will help you participate in our survey of ETH distribution across Binance users at DevCon 2024.
-Don't worry - your data stays private and secure through MPCStats and [TLSNotary](https://tlsnotary.org/).
+Don't worry - your data stays private and secure through [MPCStats](https://github.com/ZKStats/mpc-demo-infra) and [TLSNotary](https://tlsnotary.org/).

 ### Privacy & Security Details
 - Your exact balance remains private through secure multi-party computation (MPC)